medvedevgroup/HowDeSBT/reproduce/README.md

 Evaluation was based on 2,585 human RNA-seq runs from blood, brain, and breast tissues, downloaded from the Sequence Read Archive (SRA), (https://www.ncbi.nlm.nih.gov/sra).
-The accession numbers for these runs are listed in experiment_list.
+The accession numbers for these runs are listed in experiment_list.txt.

-These are the same RNA-seq runs used in the original Solomon, Kingsford SBT manuscript, and manuscripts for AllSome-SBT and SSBT.
+These are the same RNA-seq runs used in the original Solomon-Kingsford SBT manuscript, and manuscripts for AllSome-SBT and SSBT.
 However, 67 of the RNA-seq runs used in those projects were effectively empty &mdash; they were comprised of reads shorter than 20 bp and thus corresponded to empty bloom